Well, if Saigon is like Shanghai then Hanoi is definitely like Beijing (and that’s probably not a compliment).

 When we got to the boat, I was excited to see that we had the whole thing to ourselves and one of the tables was set for two for lunch.
 We set sail and had a wonderful seafood lunch on the hour-long sail out into the bay.

 The limestone rock formations reminded me a lot of the islands around Krabi that I had seen a few days earlier, but this place had a much different feel.
 Much more, spiritual, I think.
-There are even fishing villages that sit right on the water in the bay in floating houses.
+There are even fishing villages made up of floating houses that sit right on the water in the bay.

 There were dozens of other junk boats around but unlike in the Phi Phi Islands, these boats were all silent, no obnoxious motor noise.
 It was eerily quiet for the whole ride.
 Very relaxing to just glide along the glass-like emerald green water taking in all the island formations and the other boats around you.
 Just beautiful.